usds/SME-QA-Website/toolkit/assessments/interview-results-key.md

 sidenav: hiring-phases
 phase: assessments
 title: Interview Results Key
-description: Use this key to understand how to provide a final interview outcome assessment.
+description: Use this key to understand how to provide a final assessments outcome.
 ---

 {% include _results-key.md %}